Tech Tips

 bates numbering

-Regularly find yourself wrestling with Bates numbering?
-Follow these tips to learn how to Bates number your documents in Power PDF like a pro.
-Bates numbers are useful for tracking discovery.
-When added to documents with Power PDF, the Bates numbers appear as headers or footers on the pages of each PDF in the batch.
+Struggling with Bates numbering?
+Follow these tips to learn how to Bates number with Power PDF like a pro.
+Bates numbers are great for tracking discovery.
+When you add Bates numbers to documents with Power PDF, they appear as headers or footers on each page of the PDF in the batch.
+The Bates stamper, also invented by Edwin Granville Bates, was a key part of the evolution of document identification through sequential numbering.

 Getting Started